 WAR IN UKRAINE – HELP

 Our friends need help!
 Many cities in Ukraine are under attack.
-We provide emergency aid for people who have to flee or are in need.
+We provide emergency aid for people who are in need or have to flee.
 There is a lack of everything!

 - Emergency Aid – fast, direct, unbureaucratic